Receiving An Autism Diagnosis Has Helped Me Finally Make Sense Of Who I Am

 ADVERTISEMENT

-Because when you're a woman and/or have a uterus, it’s often hard to be heard.
-We’re so often dismissed, and we can’t help but internalize it, especially when we live in an ableist society that sees differences as a bad thing.
+Because when you live with a uterus, it’s often hard to be heard.
+We’re so often dismissed, and we can’t help but internalise that, especially when we live in an ableist society that sees differences as a bad thing.
 A world where we’re taught to make ourselves small.
 To fit in.
 To follow the rules.
 To conform, and fit inside non-disabled boxes, taking up as little space as possible.
-We’re also taught that labeling ourselves as different is a bad thing.
+We’re also taught that labelling ourselves as different is a bad thing.

 But it’s not.